AztecProtocol/aztec-packages/circuits/cpp/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	`smt_solver::Solver s(str modulus, bool produce_model=false, u32 base=16, u64 timeout)`

 	!note that there should be no "0x" part in the modulus hex representation if you put it manually.
-Otherwise you can use CircuitSchema.modulus member.
+Otherwise you can use `CircuitSchema.modulus` member.

-	`produce_model` flag should be initialized as true if you want to check the values obtained using the solver when the result of the check does not meet your expectations. **All the public variables will be constrained to be equal their real value**.
+	`produce_model` flag should be initialized as `true` if you want to check the values obtained using the solver when the result of the check does not meet your expectations. **All the public variables will be constrained to be equal their real value**.

-	`base` can be any positive integer, it will mostly bee 10 or 16, I guess.
+	`base` can be any positive integer, it will mostly be 10 or 16, I guess.

     `timeout` solver timeout in milliseconds

 3. Initialize the Circuit

-	From now and on we will use `smt_terms::FFTerm` and `smt_terms::Bool` types to operate inside the solver.
+	From now and on we will use `smt_terms::FFTerm`, `smt_term::FFITerm` and `smt_terms::Bool` types to operate inside the solver.

     `FFTerm` - the symbolic value that simulates finite field elements.

+    `FFTerm` - the symbolic value that simulates integer elements which behave like finite field ones.
+Usefull, when you want to create range constraints or perform operations like XOR.

-    `Bool` - simulates the boolean values and mostly will be used only to simulate `if` statements if needed.
+    `Bool` - simulates the boolean values and mostly will be used only to simulate complex `if` statements if needed.

+	- ```smt_circuit::Circuit<FFTerm> circuit(CircuitSchema c_info, Solver* s, str tag="")```
-	- ```smt_circuit::Circuit circuit(CircuitSchema c_info, Solver* s, str tag="")```
+	- ```smt_circuit::Circuit<FFITerm> circuit(CircuitSchema c_info, Solver* s, str tag="")```

-	    It will generate all the symbolic values of the circuit wires values, add all the gate constrains, create a map `string->FFTerm`.
+	    It will generate all the symbolic values of the circuit wires values, add all the gate constrains, create a map `string->FFTerm` and the inverse of it.
         In case you want to create two similar circuits with the same solver and schema, then you should specify the tag(name) of a circuit.
+        FFTerm/FFITerm templates will define what theory core the solver should use.

-	Then you can get the previously named variables via `circuit[name]`.
+	Then you can get the previously named variables via `circuit[name]` or any other variable by `circuit[idx]`.
-    Or if you want to check the value without the name you can simply call `circuit[idx]`.
 4. Terms creation

 	You are able to create two types of ff terms: